helloharendra/My_Flutter_Learning_note/README.md

 ## Single child

 - Align—Aligns-
     a child within itself.
 It takes a double value between -1 and 1, for both the vertical and horizontal alignment.

-- AspectRatio—
+- AspectRatio
     Attempts to size the child to a specific aspect ratio.

-- ConstrainedBox—
+- ConstrainedBox
     Imposes size constraints on its child, offering control over the minimum or maximum size.

 - CustomSingleChildLayout—